nirajumaretiya/tinygpu/README.md

 ## ISA

-tiny-gpu implements a concise 11-instruction ISA to support simple kernels.
+tinygpu implements a concise 11-instruction ISA to support simple kernels.
 The instructions include:

 - **BRnzp:** Conditional branch based on the NZP register flags.
 - **CMP:** Compares two registers and sets the NZP flag based on the result.